Selling Gifted Real Estate Can Have Capital Gains Tax Consequences

-As an heir, your cost basis in the property would be the fair market value of the property on the chosen valuation date, not its initial purchase price.
-This is called a "stepped-up basis" and it's an excellent way to minimize your capital gains tax liability if you later decide to sell the property.
+As an heir, your cost basis in the property would be the fair market value of the real estate on the executor's chosen valuation date, not its initial purchase price when the decedent acquired it.
+This adjustment is called a "stepped-up basis" and it's an excellent way to minimize your capital gains tax liability if you later decide to sell the property.

-When Real Estate is Given As a Gift
+When Real Estate Is Given As a Gift

-If you earn more than $39,375 as a single taxpayer as of 2019, you'll have to pay a capital gains tax on that difference.
-This threshold increases to $78,750 if you're married and filing jointly, and to $52,750 if you qualify as head of household.
+If you earn more than $40,000 as a single taxpayer in tax year 2020, you'll have to pay a long-term capital gains tax on the difference between the cost basis and the sale amount.
+This threshold increases to $80,000 if you're married and filing jointly, and to $53,600 if you qualify as head of household.

-Taxpayers will pay 15 percent in long-term capital gains tax on property they held or owned for more than a year if they meet these income thresholds.
-This could result in a capital gains tax bill of $20,250 if you sold that $65,000 property for its $200,000 current fair market value: $200,000 less your $65,000 basis times 15 percent.
+Long-term capital gains refer to property you've held or owned for more than a year.
+Taxpayers will pay 15% in long-term capital gains tax if they exceed these income thresholds.
+This could result in a capital gains tax bill of $37,500 if you sold that $100,000 property for its $350,000 current fair market value: $300,000 less your $100,000 basis ($250,000) times 15%.

-Short-Term Capital Gains
+Short-Term Capital Gains Tax Rates

-What happens if you hold onto the property for less than a year?
-This makes it a short-term capital gain taxed at ordinary income rates according to your tax bracket.
+Most taxpayers are still better off than if they're subject to the short-term capital gains tax rates, however.
+If you hold onto the real estate for less than a year, this makes it a short-term capital gain when you sell, so it's taxed at ordinary income rates according to your tax bracket.

-The rate increases to 12 percent as of the 2019 tax year if you're single and your overall income is $9,701 to $39,475, increasing to 22 percent on incomes of $39,476 up to $84,200.
-It's 24 percent on incomes from $84,201 up to $161,725, and 32 percent on incomes from $161,726 up to $204,100.
-Then it increases to 35 percent at incomes of $204,101, up until the top tax rate of 37 percent kicks in at incomes of $510,300 or more.
+The rate increases to 12% as of the 2020 tax year if you're single and your overall income is $9,876 to $40,125, increasing to 22% on incomes of $40,126 up to $85,525.
+It's 24% on incomes from $85,256 up to $163,300, and 32% on incomes from $163,301 up to $207,350.
+Then it increases to 35% at incomes of $207,351, up until the top tax rate of 37% kicks in at incomes of $518,400 or more.